fab2s/NodalFlow/docs/citizens.md

 ## Interrupter Node

 An Interrupter Node is a Node implementing `InterruptNodeInterface`, partially implemented by `InterruptNodeAbstract` and fully implemented by `CallableInterruptNode`.
-Extending from , you would be left with implementing :
+Extending from `InterruptNodeAbstract`, you would be left with implementing :

 ```php
     /**